“I will redeem you with an outstretched arm and with great acts of judgment” (Exodus 6:6)

 In a fantastically multi-sensory way, the Feast of Passover pictures the salvation and deliverance of the Israel from Egypt, and foreshadows the salvation that the

-Second to saving the world at Calvary, I think that the Passover miracle is God’s favourite.
-He talks about it often in scripture, and made
+Second to saving the world at Calvary, I think that the Passover miracle is God’s favorite.
+He talks about it often in Scripture, and made

 “The achievements and witness of Jewish believers during the Holocaust and especially in the Warsaw Ghetto are essentially unknown to most present day Jewish believers.